 States

 The Bicycle Friendly State℠ program is structured around a ranking of all 50 states based upon publicly available data and a survey completed by state Departments of Transportation and/or state bicycle advocacy organizations.
 This data is used to rank and create a report card for each state.
-Our last ranking was completed in 2022.
+A new ranking is release every two years.

-Learn more about overall efforts by all states to improve the safety and experience of people bicycling by reading our 2022 national report: State Leadership for Safer Streets
+New for 2024!
+Learn more about overall efforts by all states to improve the safety and experience of people bicycling by reading our 2024 national report and exploring our state report cards.

 Learn More About Bicycle Friendly States